Is marijuana legal in Connecticut?

 Where can I buy marijuana in Connecticut?

 Medical dispensaries are currently open to qualifying patients.
-Retail sales of recreational cannabis are expected to begin mid-2022
+Retail sales of recreational cannabis are expected to begin some time in 2022.

 How much marijuana can I possess or purchase?

 Individuals may possess up to 1.5 oz, with an additional 5 oz locked in a home or car.
 1 oz of flower is considered equal to 5g of concentrate.
-Qualified patients can possess up to 2.5 ounces per month.
-However, a physician can recommend a lower dosage that the DCP must approve.
+Qualified patients can possess up to 3 ounces per month.
+However, a physician can recommend a lower or higher dosage that the DCP must approve.

 What kind of medical cannabis products can I buy in Connecticut?